danielabar/meblog/src/markdown/testing-faraday-with-rspec.md

 How to write a test for `WeatherClient`?
 Calling out to the Weather API is a side effect, and tests should not have any side effects.
 For example, each call uses up request quota for the API key.
 Even if usage were unlimited, this code is requesting the *current* weather.
 This means at any given day/time, the response could be different so it will be impossible to write a test expecting a specific result.
 Another consideration is the Weather API could go down at the same instance when the test is run, this would cause the test to fail even though no code changes had been made on this app.

-Because the `today` method calls `Faraday.get` directly, RSpec stubbing must be used to set the returned response of the `Faraday.get` method for the test.
+Since the `today` method calls `Faraday.get` directly, RSpec stubbing must be used to set the returned response of the `Faraday.get` method for the test.
 This will prevent a real HTTP request from being sent when the test is run and instead return a canned response of our design.
-But in order to do this, we must know what kind of object is returned by `Faraday.get`, which is a `Faraday::Response`.
+In order to do this, we must know what kind of object is returned by `Faraday.get`, which is a `Faraday::Response`.

 Then the code calls the `body` method of the returned `Faraday::Response` object, this contains the string content of the Weather API response.
 In order for this to work in a test, the stub of `Faraday.get` must return a test double, which will stand in for the `Faraday::Response` object.
 Then the `body` method of the test double is also stubbed to return the actual string response.